groupby/elements-view/README.md

 ```

 ## Bundling
-To bundle the SFX-View packages, run the following command at the root of the monorepo:
+To bundle the Elements-View packages, run the following command at the root of the monorepo:
 ```sh
 yarn bundle
 ```